featured image

 end

 The de (data enable) signal is what downstream modules use to decide whether to output a pixel color.
-When de is low, the display ignores whatever color data it receives — that interval is used for the sync pulses and blanking porches.
+When de is low, the display ignores whatever color data it receives — that interval is for sync pulses and blanking porches.

-Step 3: Advance the counters
+Step 3: Advance the Counters

 The horizontal counter increments every pixel clock.
 When it reaches the end of a line (799), it wraps to zero and advances the vertical counter.
 When the vertical counter reaches the end of a frame (524), it also wraps to zero: